exercism/rust/concepts/string/about.md

 Strings have a close relationship with string slices.
 String slices are immutable references to a region of memory of known size, containing a linear series of characters encoded as UTF-8.
 Any string can be coerced into a string slice by borrowing with the dereference (`&`) operator.
 To convert a string slice to a string, the `to_string()` method or `String::from` are both appropriate.

-In rust code, a literal string is enclosed in double-quotes.
+In Rust code, a literal string is enclosed in double-quotes.
 These string literals are always string slices, because they refer to an immutable region of memory within the program's executable.

 ```rust
 let string = String::from("string");